New Jersey Juvenile Sentencing Process

 - Any other relevant parts of the juvenile’s history.

-Contact a Bergen County NJ Juvenile Sentencing Lawyer for Answers
+Contact a Passaic County NJ Juvenile Sentencing Lawyer for Answers

 If you or your child has been charged with a juvenile offense in New Jersey, you need a dedicated legal advocate who will walk you through every phase of the process and fight for your rights.
-For additional information and a free consultation, contact The Law Offices of Alissa Hascup today at 862-257-1200.
-With offices in Hackensack, Little Falls, Camden, and Morristown, we defend juveniles in courts throughout New Jersey and are available to meet with you at your nearest location.
+For additional information and a free consultation, contact Alissa Hascup today at 862-257-1200.
+With offices in Totowa and Denville, she defends juveniles in courts throughout New Jersey and is available to meet with you at her nearest location.